 If you click on the link and complete a mortgage with L&C Mortgages, L&C is paid a commission by the lender and will share part of this fee with Which?
 Ltd helping fund our not-for-profit mission.
 We do not allow this relationship to affect our editorial independence.
 Your home or property may be repossessed if you do not keep up repayments on your mortgage.

-How much will you pay on a two, three or five-year fix?
+How much will you pay on a 2,3 or 5-year fix?

-If you’re weighing up a two, three or five-year fixed mortgage, the monthly repayments are likely to be very similar, especially if you qualify for one of the top deals.
+If you’re weighing up a two, three or five-year fixed mortgage, the monthly repayments are likely to be relatively similar, especially if you qualify for one of the top deals.

 To illustrate this, we’ve calculated the estimated monthly costs of the cheapest two-year, three-year and five-year fixed rates at four different loan-to-value (LTV) levels, based on a £250,000 mortgage over 25 years.